 Lindt Lindor Egg

 I love all things Lindor.
 At Christmas, my wife buys me a box of Mint Lindor chocolates, and whenever I am offered a Lindor chocolate, I find it impossible to refuse.
 It will come as no surprise then that I love the Lindor Egg.
-Essentially they are a Lindor balls, just, well egg-shaped.
+Essentially they are a Lindor ball, just, well egg-shaped.

 As you might expect, the chocolate and ganache filling is top quality, and the size is just right for two bites.
 I might have liked a little more filling, there was an empty end without filling, but otherwise the Lindor Egg is a first favourite.